secretlifeof/juhuui/README.md

 ## Motivation

 Creating a design system tool with a clean API.
-One that creates atomic CSS classes.
-Merging and creating variants should feel simple (hopefully that is the case).
+One that behind the scenes generates atomic CSS classes.
+Merging components and setting up variants should feel simple (hopefully that is the case).

 Any feedback is met with love and curiosity.
 Have fun! 💚